 2. My business conducts sales through Amazon, eBay and other eCommerce sites.
 Do I have an obligation to file sales tax returns and/or pay tax?

 The answer to this question is jurisdiction specific.
 You may have to file sales tax returns in states that have passed marketplace facilitator laws.
 If you are operating out of California, for example, you can expect to pay taxes in the state.
 California is one of the most aggressive states towards businesses that operate through a marketplace facilitator.

-The good news is, however, that California has created a fairly high monetary threshold for determining if a business owes taxes.
-If you do $500,000 in transactions or less, then you neither have to file sales tax returns nor do you have to pay sales tax.
+The good news is that California has created a fairly high monetary threshold for determining if a business owes taxes.
+If you do $500,000 less in transactions, then you neither have to file sales tax returns nor do you have to pay sales tax.